Tawakalt/d0-cp2-document-management-system/README.md

   Create Roles, Users and Documents
   Update Users and Documents
   Delete Users and Documents
   Search for Users and Documents
+- The API Documentation can be found [here](https://d0-cp2-document-management-sys.herokuapp.com/).

 ​
 ## Project Dependencies